How to Collect Seeds From Coneflowers — Trusted Methods Used to Harvest These Colorful Blooms

 (Image credit: Getty Images)

-Known as one of the hardy plants that can withstand heat and cold, if you are keen on collecting its seeds — remember to do it at the right time.
-When your coneflowers are beginning to dry out (this usually happens in late summer to fall) it's probably time!
+Coneflower is known as one of the hardy plants that can withstand heat and cold.
+If you are keen on collecting its seeds, remember to do it at the right time.
+When your coneflowers are beginning to dry out (this usually happens in late summer to fall), it's probably time!

-In conversation with Lisa Wark, gardening expert and director at Champion Distinctive Landscaping, she tells us that collecting coneflowers by hand is simple and efficient.
+Lisa Wark, gardening expert and director at Champion Distinctive Landscaping, tells us that collecting coneflowers by hand is simple and efficient.

 "To collect coneflower seeds by hand, wait until the flower heads turn brown and the petals fall off," she says.
 "Then, grasp the base of the flower head and give it a firm shake over a paper bag to release the seeds."

-Plus, wearing gardening gloves makes the process softer on your hands and less messy.
-And, if you're looking to swap your old pair out, these Suede Gauntlet Garden Gloves from Anthropologie are a fabulous find.
+Wearing gardening gloves is also a pro tip for making the process softer on your hands and less messy.
+(Need a new pair?
+These Suede Gauntlet Garden Gloves from Anthropologie are a fabulous find.)

 2. How to Collect Coneflower Seeds Using the Paper Bag Method